hongleap/Mobile-App---RUPP-A1/README.md

 1. Go to the [Firebase Console](https://console.firebase.google.com/) -> Project Settings -> Service Accounts.
 2. Click **Generate new private key** and download the JSON file.
 3. Rename the file to `firebase-service-account.json`.
-4. **Place the file** in the following directories:
+4. **Place the file** in the `services/` root directory.
-   - `services/api-gateway/`
-   - `services/product-service/`
-   - `services/order-service/`
-   - `services/notification-service/`
-   - `services/transaction-service/`

 > [!IMPORTANT]
-> **Security Note**: These files are excluded from Git via `.gitignore` to prevent security leaks.
-You must manually place them in each service directory for the backend to function correctly.
+> **Security Note**: This file is shared across all microservices using Docker volumes.
+It is excluded from Git via `.gitignore` to prevent security leaks.
+You must manually place it in the `services/` directory for the backend to function correctly.

 ---